scerelli/greater-distance-calculator/README.md

 ## Build
 `yarn build`

+It generates a dist folder that can be deployed anywhere.

 ## Other commands
 `yarn test`
 `yarn lint`

-It generate a dist folder that can be deployed anywhere.